CasperKristiansson/Networks-and-Communication-IK1203/Part 1 - Computer Networks and the Internet, Application Layer, and  Transport Layer/Quizzes.md

 **Question 2: The questions is about the structure of the Internet.
 The Internet can be described as consisting of different kinds of organization, often companies, mainly Internet Service Providers (ISPs) and Internet Exchange Points (IXPs).
 We distinguish between to types of ISPs: Tier 1 ISPs and Access ISPs.
 Combine the descriptions below with the correct organization types:**

-- Connects to the end user (home, company, university, etc) -> Acess ISP
+- Connects to the end user (home, company, university, etc) -> Access ISP
 - Often has international coverage -> Tier 1 ISP
 - A meetling place where ISPs connect to each other -> IXP
 - Is usually a customer of one (or more) Tier 1 ISPs, and is being charged for sending and receiving traffic -> Access ISP